 There are certain factors that one needs to consider when breaking into data science:

-In this scenario where a data science aspirant is a complete beginner, they need to worry more about getting into the position successfully to gain professional experience.
+In this scenario where a data science aspirant is a beginner, they need to worry more about getting into the position successfully to gain professional experience.
 Companies often look for self-taught data engineers who are willing to always be learning and create rewarding opportunities for growth.
 Read this blog that discusses ways to activate your career in Data Science.
 We have students coming from various backgrounds with no background in data science or even tech, however, that doesn't stop them from pursuing a career in data science.
 For instance, Alex, our recent graduate who came from sales background hit a career plateau, decided to learn Data Science & Machine Learning at Xccelerate.

 It is common to see software engineers opt for a data science bootcamp, aspiring to achieve a senior-most position as a leader, manager or mentor.
 Since there is a good extent of programming involved, many data scientists are software developers who also have experience in building code or full-stack programmers with interest in performing as a data science specialist.